ember-codemods/ember-native-class-codemod/README.md

 The Ember ES6 codemods can be run using the following command:

 ```
-npx ember-es6-class-codemod http://localhost:4200/path/to/server [OPTIONS] path/of/files/ or/some**/*glob.js
+npx ember-native-class-codemod http://localhost:4200/path/to/server [OPTIONS] path/of/files/ or/some**/*glob.js
 ```

 The codemods accept the following options: